samiux/samiux.github.io/rccchki.md

 Unofficial RCCC HKI Duty List Android App for all officers of RCCC HKI.

-RCCC HKI Duty List Android APK download (Not allowed to download at the moemnt due to size too large):
+RCCC HKI Duty List Android APK download (Not available to download at the moment due to size too large):

 - [rccchki-0.0.10.apk](https://cybersecurity-ninjas.com/.dl/rccchki-0.0.10.apk)